Gops319/Fetch_DE/README.md

 - After running docker-compose up, verify the services:
     - Open your terminal and look for messages indicating that  Zookeeper and Kafka have started successfully.
-    - Visit http:localhost:8080 and ensure the Kafka cluster(local) and user-login topic are visible.
+    - Visit http:localhost:8080 and ensure the Kafka cluster(local) and user-login, processed-user-login, device_type_count topics are visible.
     - Check the Producer logs: Look for messages being sent.
     - Check Consumer logs: Look for processed messages.
     - Inspect Docker Containers: Run `docker ps` to confirm all containers (zookeeper, Kafka, Kafka-ui, producer, consumer) are running.